-5.7 Child Sexual Abuse - A teacher, nurse, persons in religious ministry or boarding supervisor at Hale School, under the mandatory reporting provisions of the Children and Community Services Act 2004 must report a belief, formed on reasonable grounds, that child sexual abuse is occurring or has occurred directly to the DCCPFS.
+5.7 Child Sexual Abuse - A teacher, nurse, psychologist, school counsellor, persons in religious ministry or boarding supervisor at Hale School, under the mandatory reporting provisions of the Children and Community Services Act 2004 must report a belief, formed on reasonable grounds, that child sexual abuse is occurring or has occurred directly to the DOC.

-Alternatively, a teacher, nurse, persons in religious ministry or boarding supervisor who has not (or not yet) formed a belief on reasonable grounds, may report the observed indicators to the Headmaster, of if he is unavailable to the Deputy Head, who will make a mandatory report to the DCCPFS if on reasonable grounds they form the belief that child sexual abuse is occurring, or has, occurred.
+Alternatively, a teacher, nurse, psychologist, school counsellor, persons in religious ministry or boarding supervisor who has not (or not yet) formed a belief on reasonable grounds, will report the observed indicators to the Headmaster, or if they are unavailable, to the Deputy Head, who will make a mandatory report to the DOC if on reasonable grounds they form the belief that child sexual abuse is occurring, or has, occurred.

 Reports by those employees who are not mandated to report (education assistants, administration, and operations staff) can be made to the Headmaster or if he is unavailable to the Deputy Head.
-At any time, any staff member can contact DCCPFS to report a concern regarding child sexual abuse.
+At any time, any staff member can contact DOC to report a concern regarding child sexual abuse.
 In the case where it is believed the Headmaster may be complicit or obstructionist, the report is to be made to the Chair of the School Board.